Whitharral Independent School District

 Whitharral Independent School District is a public school district based in the community of Whitharral, Texas (USA).

 The district has one school that serves students in grades kindergarten through twelve.

 Academic achievement

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Special programs

 Athletics

 Whitharral High School plays six-man football.

+Controversy

+In July 2024, the ACLU of Texas sent Whitharral Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.